jenkins-x/jx/README.md

 We value respect and inclusiveness and follow the [CDF Code of Conduct](https://github.com/cdfoundation/toc/blob/master/CODE_OF_CONDUCT.md) in all interactions.

 We’d love to talk with you about Jenkins X and are happy to help if you have any questions.

-Talk to us on our slack channels, which are part of the Kubernetes slack.
-Join Kubernetes slack [here](https://slack.k8s.io/) and find us on our channels:

-* [#jenkins-x-user](https://app.slack.com/client/T09NY5SBT/C9MBGQJRH) for users of Jenkins X

-* [#jenkins-x-dev](https://app.slack.com/client/T09NY5SBT/C9LTHT2BB) for developers of Jenkins X

 Find out more about our bi-weekly office hours, where we discuss all things Jenkins X, and other events [here](https://jenkins-x.io/community/).